Rahul-Tejwani/Restaurant-Reservation-Application/README.md

 # Restaurant Reservation Application

 ## Project Overview
 The Restaurant Reservation Application is a full-stack web application built using the **MERN stack (MongoDB, Express.js, React.js, Node.js)**.
 It is designed to enhance the restaurant's online presence by showcasing its services, popular dishes, culinary expertise, and team profiles.
-The application also features a user-friendly reservation form to book a seat in the restaurant with robust validation checks, with robust validation checks, ensuring accurate data submission and a seamless user experience.
+The application also features a user-friendly reservation form to book a seat in the restaurant with robust validation checks, ensuring accurate data submission and a seamless user experience.

 ---
 ### Key Features and Functionalities